-There will be three midterms and each midterm takes 20% of the final grade.

-In terms of the research project, students are expected to write a 10-15 page research paper on one of the topics covered in the course.
-The paper could be the outline of a new model, the description of a new an experiment, or an application of the models that we study in class in order to explain some real life phenomena.
+There will be three open-book midterms.
+The first two exams will each contribute 25% to the final grade, while the third exam will contribute 20%.
+There will be no make-up exams or extra-credit assignments.
+If you miss an exam due to a medical or personal reason (with prior notification required), the weight of the missed exam will be redistributed among the remaining exams.
+In terms of the final presentation, students are expected to read some papers on one of the topics covered in the course.
+The presentation can be about the outline of a new model, the description of a new an experiment, or an application of the models that we study in class in order to explain some real life phenomena.
 This can be a group project, which consists of at most three students.
-You can definitely work on it alone.
-At the end of the semester, each group will do a presentation of 8-10 mins.
+At the end of the semester, each group will do a presentation of 6-8 mins.
 Everyone in the same group will receive the same grade.
+A more detailed requirement for the project will be posted on Canvas.
+Course Outline: